NSFAS accommodation woes continue with landlords demanding ‘top-up’ fees – The Mail & Guardian

 Although NSFAS has not released official figures on its beneficiaries, last year it said it had approved 550 000 applications for the 2025 academic year.
 According to the University of Johannesburg’s consolidated list, NSFAS will fund 25 743 students in 2025.

-In 2023, Higher Education and Training Minister Blade Nzimande capped the accommodation allowance at R45 000 per student a year, down from R60 000.
+In 2023, then higher education and training minister Blade Nzimande capped the accommodation allowance at R45 000 per student a year, down from R60 000.
 He said this was to “manage the unregulated increasing costs for student accommodation.”

 For the current academic year, NSFAS recipients registered at higher education institutions receive up to R45 000 a year for accommodation while students at Technical Vocational Education and Training colleges get R33 000.